 DO YOU LIKE THE HARDEN VOL. 4?

-That’s it for the review!
+That’s it for the adidas Harden Vol 4 review!
 I gotta say, I’m impressed by the Harden line so far.
-Nothing “out of this world” but all shoes have been solid all-around kicks and at a competitive price.
+Nothing “out of this world” but all shoes have been solid all-around kicks at a super competitive price.
 Adidas still got it!

-I want to know how you feel about these though.
+I want to know how you feel about these, the Harden Vol. 4, though.
 Will you be getting them?
 Maybe you already got ’em and have a different experience?
 Or you’ve got a question?

 adidas Harden Vol. 4$130